Symptoms of Celiac Disease

 Silent celiac disease is also known as asymptomatic celiac disease.
 Patients do not complain of any symptoms, but still experience villous atrophy damage to their small intestine.
 Studies show that even though patients thought they had no symptoms, after going on a strict gluten-free diet they report better health and a reduction in acid reflux, abdominal bloating and distention and flatulence.

-First-degree relatives (parents, siblings, children), whether or not experiencing symptoms, should always be screened, since there is a 1 in 10 risk of developing celiac disease.
+First-degree relatives whether or not experiencing symptoms, should always be screened, since there is a 1 in 10 risk of developing celiac disease.
+Second-degree relatives and families with multiple individuals with celiac disease also have an increased risk of developing the disease.

 The number of ways celiac disease can affect patients, combined with a lack of training in medical schools and primary care residency programs, contributes to the poor diagnosis rate in the United States.
 Currently it is estimated that 80% of the celiac disease population remains undiagnosed.